splunk/observability-workshop/content/en/tko/session-5/docs/check-navigator.md

 ---

-### Note
+{{% alert title="Note" color="info" %}}

-*If you click on a line in any of the table in the navigator you will see that the right pane will change and will provide information for that specific object.*
+If you click on a line in any of the table in the navigator you will see that the right pane will change and will provide information for that specific object.

+{{% /alert %}}

 ---